tekrajchhetri/GDPR_compliance_tool/queries/consent.md

 </p>

 # SPARQL QUERIES
+- Use the repository: TestingNode

 ## Get all consent records (consent id and all information about it) from the smashHit knowledge graph.
-Use the repository: TestingNode ....
 ```
 PREFIX : <http://ontologies.atb-bremen.de/smashHitCore#>
 PREFIX gconsent: <https://w3id.org/GConsent#>